gomzyakov/laravel-blog/docs/README.md

+---
+layout: home
-# Laravel blog application with Filament admin panel
+title: "How to create a blog in Laravel with Filament admin panel?"
+---

 ![Laravel blog with Filament admin panel](./screenshot-homepage.png)